 Performance & Load Testing

-Evaluate how the system performs under expected and peak loads to ensure reliable operation.
+Test how the system performs under expected and peak user loads and data volumes.
+Ensure response times are acceptable.

 Security Testing